MaxSummerer/CineTrip/README.md

 ├── requirements.txt
 ├── src
 │   ├── README.md
-│   ├── data (hosts all the data used in the application) │   │   ├── cities
+│   ├── data                                            # Hosts all the data used in the application │   │   ├── cities                                      # cities and countries in JSON format
-│   │   │   ├── cities and countries in JSON format
+│   │   │   ├── ...
 │   │   ├── cold_start_movies.csv
 │   │   ├── dowloads.txt
-│   │   ├── img
-│   │   │   ├── Images being used in the project
+│   │   ├── img                                         # Images being used in the project
-│   │   ├── locations-json
+│   │   │   ├── ...
-│   │   │   ├── locations dataset in json files
+│   │   ├── locations-json                              # Locations dataset in json files
-│   │   ├── ml-100k
+│   │   │   ├── ...
-│   │   │   ├── ML 100k dataset used for initital developent and model exploration
+│   │   ├── ml-100k                                     # ML 100k dataset used for initital developent and model exploration
-│   │   ├── ml-100k-cleaned
+│   │   │   ├── ...
-│   │   │   ├── files kept for backward compatability
+│   │   ├── ml-100k-cleaned                             # Files kept for backward compatability
-│   │   ├── ml-latest
+│   │   │   ├── ...
-│   │   │   ├── Latest and the biggest MovieLens dataset
+│   │   ├── ml-latest                                   # Latest and the biggest MovieLens dataset
+│   │   │   ├── ...
 │   │   ├── movie_embeddings.npy
 │   │   ├── movies_added.csv
 │   │   ├── semi_structured_locations.csv
 │   │   └── string_locations.csv
 │   ├── models
-│   └── scripts
-│       ├── utlity, batch and notebook files used during the whole timeline
+│   └── scripts                                         # Utlity, batch and notebook files used during the whole timeline │       ├── ...
 ```